dotnet/samples/core/mono-samples/iOS/README.md

 ---
 languages:
-- c#
+- csharp
 products:
-- dotnet
-- iOS
-- mono runtime
+- dotnet-core
 page_type: sample
 name: "iOS Sample: Simple greeting and counter (C#)"
 description: "An iOS application that contains an example of embedding the mono runtime to invoke unmanaged code with C#."
+urlFragment: "mono-ios-csharp"
 ---

 # iOS Sample: Simple greeting and counter (C#)

 In this sample, the mono runtime is used to invoke objective-c unmanaged code (main.m) from the C# managed side (Program.cs) and vice versa.
 With the sample running, you can enter your name and click the corresponding button to modify the greeting message as well as clicking a button to increment a counter.

 NOTE: The purpose of this sample is to demonstrate the concept of building an iOS application on top of the mono runtime.
+The mono runtime headers should be supplied through the build process.

-## Requirements
+## Sample Prerequisites

-To run the sample for iOS you will need a recent version of XCode installed (e.g. 11.3 or higher).
+To run the sample for iOS, Xcode and an iOS simulator is needed.
+- Xcode: Any version should work with this sample (download Xcode at https://developer.apple.com/xcode/)
+- iOS simulator: Minimal version iOS 8.0

+NOTE: Modify `IosSimulator` under target `BuildAppBundle` from `iPhone 11` to your simulator's device name.

 ## Building the sample

-To build the sample from the command line, run `dotnet publish`.
+The source code includes an MSBuild project file for C# (a _.csproj_ file) that targets .NET 5.0.
+After downloading the _.zip_ file, be sure to have the iOS simulator open and modify `iPhone 11` in `Program.csproj` to the simulator's name.
+To run the sample, open the command line and navigate to the downloaded folder and run `dotnet publish`.